-Use this information to assist you in identifying transfer equivalencies for courses you have completed at other institutions.
+Transferring courses to UK?
+We’re here to help in identifying transfer equivalencies for courses completed at other institutions.
 Updates are made to this information on a daily basis as additional courses are evaluated for equivalencies.
-After you have been admitted to UK, it usually takes between three to four weeks for your coursework from previous institutions to show up on your student record.
+After admission to UK, it can take between three to four weeks for coursework from previous institutions to show up on your student record.
 UK equivalencies are subject to change at any time without notice upon official evaluation by the academic department.

 Transfer Credit Tool